Authary/GEENAGE/README.md

 Python module for selecting important features in a supervised classification dataset and interpreting them in terms of prediction and discrimination.

 Functionalities:<br/>
--Identifies the features that are the most *predictive* and *discriminant* of a class
+-Identify the features that are the most *predictive* and *discriminant* of a class<br/>
+-Identify the features that are the *causes* and *effets* of a class

+This module uses pyCausalFS (https://github.com/wt-hu/pyCausalFS) for the computation of causes and effects.

 # LEGAL STUFF